Celebrating Abilities

 A girl shyly touched my hand and said hello when she remembered I'd been there the week before.
 Her fish is decorated with many pom poms.

-about to take a bite out of the sand at the bottom.
+I love the fish with feathers, and the orange one about to take a bite out of the sand at the bottom. |

 I observed, guided, and stepped back to let them create, and here's a closeup of one of the finished pieces.
 The "Celebrating Abilities" exhibit will be up until September 30, and I hope the kids will be able to go see their work on the walls of the museum...it's a thrill for any artist, isn't it?!